 Not Every Car Accident Case Ends in a Lawsuit

 Before we dive in, you should know that not every person who suffers injury in a car crash receives compensation from a court award.
-In fact, the vast majority of these cases reach a settlement with the negligent party’s insurance company without ever setting foot in a courtroom.
+In fact, most of these cases settle with the negligent party’s insurance company without ever setting foot in a courtroom.

 The car accident lawyers at our firm know where and how to uncover the full damages from your car accident injury, and we will fight the insurance company to either compensate you the amount you deserve—or see us in court.

 Timing Plays a Role in Whether a Lawsuit Happens

 Keep in mind that Florida’s statute of limitations (Florida Statutes §95.11(3)(a)) limits the amount of time you have following your car accident in which to file a lawsuit.
 Consider starting the process of filing your insurance claim early, so you have plenty of time to take the matter to civil court, if necessary, before your time runs out.

 - You experience a car accident.
 Your recollection of events—and the testimony of witnesses and other evidence—indicate that someone else caused the collision.